MomchilovP/slack-bot/README.md

 # slack-bot
-Slack bot made with python and flask
+*Created a slack bot with python, hosted a localhost server with ngrok and flask*